shakacode/react_on_rails/docs/bundle-caching.md

 React on Rails 2.1.0 introduces bundle caching based on a digest of all the source files, defined in the `config/webpacker.yml` file, plus other files defined with `config.dependency_globs` and excluding any files from `config.excluded_dependency_globs`.
 Creating this hash key takes at most a few seconds for even large projects.
-Additionally, the cache key takes into account the NODE_ENV and the RAILS_ENV.
+Additionally, the cache key includes
+1. NODE_ENV
+2. Version of React on Rails Pro
+3. Configurable additional env values by supplying an array in method cache_keys on the `remote_bundle_cache_adapter`.

 This cache key is used for saving files to some remote storage, typically S3.